davin12345678910/CSE403_RCRSPTeam/README.md

 Once the download is complete, you should be able to use node

+## How to obtain the source code
+Do `git clone

 ## How to build and test the system

-#### Notes: This only works on a mac device.We found a solution on a windows but for some reason it doesn't work on all windows
+#### Important Notes: This only works on a mac device.
+We found a solution on a windows but for some reason it doesn't work on all windows

 ### How to build the system steps (How to run the software):
 - 1. Make two terminals